Conquest of the Canary Islands: Cerda lordship

-Majorcan-Aragonese phase
+Majorcan-Catalan phase

 With Cerda out of the picture, former parties resumed their adventures.
 However, records over the next generation are few and far-between.
 There are notices of three further expeditions by Majorcans (now annexed by Aragon since 1344) to the area – the famed expedition of Jaume Ferrer in 1346 (aiming to reach the "River of Gold", i.e. Senegal, on the African coast, but may have touched the Canaries on the way), the expedition of Arnau Roger to Gran Canaria in 1352, and a royal-sponsored patrol expedition by Joan Mora in 1366.
 There were doubtless many unrecorded expeditions, not only by Majorcans, but also likely by merchants of Seville and Lisbon.
 These would have been almost wholly of commercial character, many with the purpose of capturing native islanders to sell as slaves in European markets.
 But there was also some peaceful trade with the locals, particularly for orchil and dragon's blood, which grew wildly on the islands and were much valued as dyes by the European cloth industry.

 Despite the failure of the Cerda project, the pope did not give up on his hope of converting the natives.
 In 1351, Pope Clement VI endorsed an expedition by Majorcan captains Joan Doria and Jaume Segarra, with the object of bringing Franciscan missionaries, including twelve converted Canarian natives (apparently seized by previous Majorcan expeditions), to the islands.
 Whether this expedition ever set out is uncertain, although it was most probably enveloped in Arnau Roger's expedition of 1352.
-Apocryphal legend relates the Majorcan missionaries succeeded established an evangelizing center at Telde (on Gran Canaria), until they were massacred by the natives in 1354.
+Apocryphal legend relates the Majorcan missionaries succeeded in establishing an evangelizing center at Telde on Gran Canaria until they were massacred by the natives in 1354.